Drag Race (franchise): Competitive

-"All Stars" spin-off competitions feature former contestants: RuPaul's Drag Race All Stars premiered in 2012, Drag Race España All Stars premiered in 2024 & Drag Race France All Stars premiered in 2025.
+A total of 5 countries have adopted their own “All Stars" spin-off competitions feature former contestants: RuPaul's Drag Race All Stars premiered in 2012, Drag Race España All Stars premiered in 2024, Drag Race France All Stars premiered in 2025 and RuPaul’s Drag Race UK All Stars was announced in 2026.

 International spin-off competitions include RuPaul's Drag Race: UK vs. the World and Canada's Drag Race: Canada vs. the World, which debuted in February and November 2022, respectively.
-Drag Race Philippines: Slaysian Royale debuted in August 2025, with Drag Race Down Under vs. the World and Drag Race México: Latina Royale both set to debut in 2026.
+Drag Race Philippines: Slaysian Royale debuted in August 2025, with Drag Race Down Under vs. the World and Drag Race México: Latina Royale having both premiered in 2026.

 RuPaul's Drag U premiered in 2010 and saw drag "professors" give makeovers to "student" members of the public.
 RuPaul's Secret Celebrity Drag Race debuted in 2020 and features celebrities.